Join Our Communion

 My ministry has included music, singing, writing, counselling, teaching, preaching, and chaplaincy.
-I am a songwriter-member of Broadcast Music, Incorporated (BMI).
+I have been a songwriter-member of Broadcast Music, Incorporated (BMI).

 Just as Archbishop Rodney Rickard helped me to fulfill my calling to Christian ministry and also to find a church home, I now want to help do the same for you.
 So, if you are seeking to follow your calling and feel drawn to our fellowship, I invite you to review this website thoroughly, and, when you are ready, come join our Communion!